vamsikun/cric-stats/README.md

 - [x] add high score to the batter stats in api
 - [] add best bowling, dot-ball % to the bowler stats in api
   - [x] add dot-ball %
-- [] add out/not-out for high score to the batter stats in api & front-end
+- [x] add out/not-out for high score to the batter stats in api & front-end
+  - added out/not-out along with team and opponent columns for HS table
+  - modified the SQL helper for batter
+- [] modify the SQL helper so that it's in sync with the style of batter
 - [x] give some visual style for the selected stat in the table
   - had to modify api to include selected column position inside table
   - removed duplicate code in api
   - **TODO** : functionality is ok, but the styling has to be improved
 - [x] modify the filter order for the bowling selection so that it matches with batting stats
-- [] do something to sync the order of columns betweem sqlhelper and schemas
+- [x] do something to sync the order of columns betweem sqlhelper and schemas
+  - the order doesn't depend on the select statements, it entirely depends on schemas of response models
+- [] add D/L method in matches table => mongodb
+- [] add overs played in matches table => mongodb
+- [] balls_faced shouldn't be null when played_in_match is set to 1 in batter_stats table => mongodb
+- [] add shortcut team details to the summary table
+- [] add details about the qualification for some stats such as avg,sr => react